TopPano/verpix-viewer/README.md

 ### Development

-Run in development mode and hot re-building library when you modify source files.
+Run in development mode that will hot re-build the library when you modify source files.

 ```bash
 npm start